ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### NO
 * I have found that eel_lfs_code is missing in some rows (see attached).
 Caroline has asked me to include YS in those cases
+* I have sent a mail to Caroline to confirm that "0"s correspond to real 0 catches

 # SEASONALITY